Sasorien/codecamp-akka-streams-java/README.md

-# Code Camp Akka Streams using Java DSL
+# Code Camp Akka Streams Java

-Code Camp for using Akka Streams via its Java DSL for stream processing.
+Code Camp about using Akka Streams via its Java DSL.

 Kafka is used to persist streams.